earth is our mother

 THE ARTIST

-Telluric artist Anja Marais integrates visual art, Bhakti devotion, and metaphysical facilitation to create transformative land art installations that reconnect people with nature and ancestral wisdom.
+Telluric artist Anja Marais integrates visual art, Bhakti devotion, and land-based practices to create site-specific installations that explore relationship between people, place, and the more-than-human world.